jonasoesch/p9/4-experiment.md

 #### H1: Transitions understanding

 The main hypothesis was that the combined benefits of animated transitions would support readers in understanding the relationships between charts.
-We therefore coded their conclusions ([@sec:qRelationship]) based on the relationship that was implied by each transition ([@sec:mortality-story] and [@sec:energy-story]).
+We, therefore, coded their conclusions ([@sec:qRelationship]) based on the relationship that was implied by each transition ([@sec:mortality-story] and [@sec:energy-story]).
 This led to a measure called **correct relationship**.

 #### H2: Relationship